 If you don't like school, the first step is finding out why.
 You might not like

-is bothering you, or because a kid you don't like wants to hang around with you.
-Or
+you, or because a kid you don't like wants to hang around with you.
+Or maybe you don't

 You might feel different or worry that you don't have enough friends.

 Sometimes it's a problem with your classes and schoolwork.
 Maybe the work is too

 easy and you get bored.
 Or maybe the work is too hard, or you don't feel as smart